DinoChiesa/Edge-DevPortal-Filter-ApiProducts/README.md

 A developer or user visiting the devportal site will see nothing different, nothing different in their experience, except that the list of API products in the dropdown box will be filtered.

+## Availability

+This module relies on enhancement DEVSOL-2137 in the Apigee Edge developer portal.
+This was first implemented in April 2016.
+Make sure your developer portal has this enhancement before trying to use this module.

 ## Bugs

 none yet?